strangelyng/5etools-homebrew-json/readme.md

-# README
+# ARCHIVED

-This is a repository containing json files for homebrew converted by myself for use in [5etools](https://5e.tools/).
+This was a repository containing json files for homebrew converted by myself for use in [5etools](https://5e.tools/).

+It was a learning experience to get myself accustomed to git.
+New conversions can be found at https://github.com/strangelyng/homebrew